NinjaBanjo/vbot/README.md

 vbot
 ========

 This is vbot, a Node.js IRC bot for web developers.
+See wiki for list of commands and stuff.

 Features